 You may be given specific instructions to obey before getting a CBC completed.
-Some medicines that influence the outcomes of CBC so you might be told to stop taking some medicines before a CBC.
-Check with the laboratory to see if any drugs should be stopped, and how long.
+Some medicines influence the outcomes of CBC, so you might be told to stop taking some medicines before a CBC.
+Check with the laboratory to see if any drugs should be stopped and for how long.

-A medical expert (a medical technologist) analyses the extracted blood using microscopes and other special equipment.
+A medical expert (technologist) analyses the extracted blood using microscopes and other special equipment.

 What do the results mean?

 The results of CBC are given as numbers and sometimes rely on other factors like sex, age and history of the medication.
-To have the significance they should be compared with a standard reference range or with previous tests.
+To have significance, they should be compared with a standard reference range or with previous tests.
 Normal ranges for CBCs can differ slightly from laboratory to laboratory.